 - timely information sharing made available through the Research Administrators Network (RAN)

 Perhaps the easiest way to jump in is through membership in UT’s Association of Research Administrators.
 Launched in early 2017, the ARA aims to unite and strengthen research administration at UT through networking, information sharing, and training.
 To receive notifications about ARA meetings, please contact email@example.com.

-To show our continued support of the efforts of research support staff at UT, the Vice President for Research sponsors annual Research Administrator Awards in two categories:
+To show our continued support of the efforts of research support staff at UT, the Office of the Vice President for Research, Scholarship and Creative Endeavors sponsors annual Research Administrator Awards in two categories: